davidhsklar/readme-now-please/readmeusermade.md

   ## Description

-  it makes a readme based on user inputs
+  a readme generator based on user inputs

   ## Installation

-  working on it
+  clone code and run index.js

   ## Usage

-  npm start index.js
+  index.js

   ## How to Contribute

-  anyone can
+  anyone, but only 1 did
   [Contributor Covenant](https://www.contributor-covenant.org/)

   ## Tests
-  no tests
+  there are no tests

   ## Questions?
-  no questions!
+  I have no questions